KTH-EXPECA/devdocs/docs/tutorials/adding_dhcp_dns_bindings.md

-# Adding DHCP bindings and DNS records
+# Modifying DHCP bindings and DNS records

 DHCP bindings and *local* DNS records for the management network are handled both by a [Pi-Hole](https://pi-hole.net/) instance running on `galadriel`.
 Pi-Hole has a very comprehensive and powerful web-interface through which basically all of its core functionality can be configured.